paulmillr/noble-ciphers/README.md

 }
 ```

-We also have separate wrapper over asynchronous WebCrypto built-in.
+We also have a separate wrapper over WebCrypto built-in.

 It's the same as using `crypto.subtle`, but with massively simplified API.

+Unlike pure js version, it's asynchronous.

 ### Poly1305, GHash, Polyval